onnx/onnx-mlir/docs/Dialects/mlonnx.md

 | Result | Description |
 | :----: | ----------- |
-`Z` | memref of any type values or tensor of any type values
+`Z` | tensor of tensor of 32-bit float or 64-bit signless integer values values or memref of 32-bit float or 64-bit signless integer values